Why 'Taxpayer' Identity And Thinking Is Morally Bankrupt In Every Context

 Focusing Our Attention Away From The Commons

-Furthermore, "taxpayer" and "taxpayer money" condition us to view the outlay of the government - even state and local governments - as stemming from and as being a drain on our "hard-earned tax dollars," rather than something that exists to promote the public good.
-That is why "public money" and "taxpayer money" are not interchangeable.
-The word "taxpayer" itself is not the problem; it is the social relations that the word connotes that is the problem.
-This is why there is not a word to use in its place, because the whole way of thinking that it evokes is bad.
+Furthermore, "taxpayer" and "taxpayer money" condition us to not only view currency as if it is a commodity but, also, to view the outlay of the government - even state and local governments - as stemming from and as being a drain on our "hard-earned tax dollars," rather than something that exists to promote the public good.
+That is why "public funds" and "taxpayer funds" are not interchangeable.
+They mean two very, very different things.

 This poster is Nazi propaganda.